David-Romak/David-Romak/README.md

 ---

 ## 🚀 About Me
-- 🔭 Currently working on a **Smart Check-In/Check-Out System** for students & employees
+- 🔭 Currently working on a **Daily Reports Application** for companies to improve their efficiency
 - 🌱 Learning **Design Patterns & Data Structures and algorithms**
 - ♟️ Chess player, 🎹 aspiring pianist (resuming lessons soon😆)
 - 🎮 Gaming enthusiast, 🚗 future road trip driver